Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas Tech has combined with its opponents to score more than 67 points in three of six games this season.
+- Texas Tech and its opponents have combined to put up more than 66.5 points in three of six games this season.

-- The two teams combine to score 52 points per game, 15 less than the over/under in this contest.
+- The two teams combine to average 52 points per game, 14.5 less than the total in this contest.

-- The average total in Red Raiders games this season is 58.2, 8.8 points fewer than Saturday's over/under of 67 .
+- Red Raiders games have an average total of 58.2 points this season, 8.3 fewer than Saturday's over/under.

-- The 67 over/under in this game is 13.1 points above the 53.9 average total in Jayhawks games this season.
+- In 2021, games involving the Jayhawks have averaged a total of 53.9 points, 12.6 fewer than this game's set over/under.

 Texas Tech Stats and Trends

-- In Texas Tech's six games this year, it has three wins against the spread.
+- Texas Tech has played six games, with three wins against the spread.

-- The Red Raiders have been favored by 16.5 points or more two times this season and covered the spread in one of them.
+- This season, the Red Raiders have one ATS win in two games as a favorite of 16.5 points or more.

-- Texas Tech's games this year have hit the over on three of six set point totals (50%).
+- Texas Tech's games this year have hit the over three times in six opportunities (50%).

-- In games that Texas Tech churns out over 494 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Texas Tech totals over 494 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Red Raiders have turned the ball over five more times (10 total) than the Jayhawks have forced a turnover (5) this season.